 - NO late homework or quizzes will be accepted, so watch the due dates on the calendar.
-You will receive a zero for any assignments not submitted. - Homework assignments are set for unlimited access up until the due date and you have 3 attempts per question, however you only have two attempts at each quiz which have a 45 minute time limit and must be completed once opened.
-Quizzes cannot be saved and resumed later. - You may also have in-class paper assessments.
+You will receive a zero for any assignments not submitted. - There is a homework assignment covering each section of material, a syllabus quiz, and seven content quizzes. - Homework assignments are set for unlimited access up until the due date and you have 3 attempts per question. - You have 2 attempts at each quiz, six of which have a 45 minute time limit.
+Quiz 5 has a 90 minute time limit and the grade will not be dropped.
+Quizzes must be completed once opened; they cannot be saved and resumed later. - You may also have in-class paper assessments.
 Please be prepared for class as these may or may not be announced in advance. - All homework assignments contain learning aids to help you through the material.
 Be careful not to become overly dependent on these aids or you may not perform well on the exams.
 You have three chances at a question per attempt.
 To gain access to the next attempt once a question is marked wrong; simply select the "similar exercise" button at the bottom of the homework screen.
 Quizzes are designed to check your knowledge retention and therefore do not contain the learning aids except in review mode once the quiz has been submitted. - A Lockdown program for your browser is required for all electronic quizzes.
 Be sure that you either complete your electronic quizzes in the Math Computer Lab, or that you have administrative rights to the computer you are using in order to install this program.
 The program is a free download and easily installed through the MyLab Browser Check found in the Getting Started module in Canvas. - If you have trouble completing the assignments, please seek some form of tutoring and/or see your instructor for assistance.